Pieter Vreede: Life in government

 Pieter Vreede became a member of the municipality of Tilburg in April 1795.
 He became a member of the provisional government council of North Brabant in June 1795.
 He was chosen in the first democratically elected parliament of the Netherlands, the National Assembly of the Batavian Republic in 1796 for the district of Bergen op Zoom.
 He was chairman of the parliament from 13 November 1797 to 27 November 1797.

 Vreede was the most outspoken spokesman of the unitarian democratic parliament members.
 The unitarian democrats were in favour of a centralized government and of general elections for all adult men.
 The majority in the parliament was in favour of federalism and semi-democratic elections for property owners.
-Pieter Vreede and Wijbo Fijnje did a coupe d'état in January 1798 and ruled for a few months, alienating both enemies and friends.
-Another coupe d'état in June made an end to his rule and Vreede had to flee from the Netherlands to Lier, which was French territory at that time.
+Pieter Vreede and Wijbo Fijnje did a coup d'état in January 1798 and ruled for a few months, alienating both enemies and friends.
+Another coup d'état in June brought an end to his rule and Vreede had to flee from the Netherlands to Lier, which was French territory at that time.